veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 `translate.googleusercontent.com`.
 If you want to preserve these page views, then all relevant hostnames need to be included in the whitelist, which may be tricky.

-In this article, I propose another approach that relies on the simple observation that all referrer spam is reported for the home page of the site (i.e. with request URI `/`).
+In this article, I propose another approach that relies on the simple observation that all ghost referral spam is reported for the home page of the site (i.e. with request URI `/`).
 On the other hand, as explained in the [Google Analytics documentation][overriding], it is possible to override the reported page URI in the JavaScript
 snippet: